riffschelder/reviewshub/README.md

 ==========

 ReviewsHub (CS 410)
-This is the course project of Text Information Systems for Spring 2014 semester.
+This is the course project of the Text Information Systems course for Spring 2014 semester.